pecodeliar/pecodeliar/README.md

 <img align="right" display="inline-block" margin-left="10px" src="https://thumbs.gfycat.com/DazzlingPolishedAfricanelephant-size_restricted.gif" alt="Life Size Movie   Clip with the doll typing random keys into the computer and the co-worker being confused." height="200">

 Hi, there!
 I'm Justice (yes, that's my real name) and I am a computer enthusiast that has a love for learning about hardware and software.
-I especially making or working with APIs and Android development! 😄
+I especially love making or working with APIs and Android development! 😄

 I am a mentor on [Sololearn](https://www.sololearn.com/profile/24864653), I am A+ and Network+ certified through [CompTIA](https://www.comptia.org/certifications/a) and I am currently working towards a cybersecurity degree via [WGU](https://www.wgu.edu/online-it-degrees/cybersecurity-information-assurance-bachelors-program.html).